Aardvark-team/Documentation/specifications.md

 ## Arrays
 Array definitions are simple.
 Example: `[1, 2, 3, 4]`.
 Items may be different types.
-You can also specify types: `[Number 1, String "value", Number 9803]`.
+You can also specify types: `[1, String "value", Number 9803]`.
 #### array.add(item)
 #### array.remove(item)
 #### array.contains(item)